Maritime anti-corruption: Forms of Maritime Corruption

+Maritime corruption as a cross-cutting, facilitating crime

+Crucially, scholars have also been pointing out how corruption is a facilitating crime to other illegal activities in the maritime domain.
+DiDomenico herself mentions corruption as a crime that cultivates a “toxic environment” for e.g., fraud or tax evasion, which can deter foreign investment and can halt economic growth in the given country.
+Individual corruption of port employees, police, custom or border agents is also seen as a key enabler to illicit trade and trafficking, as getting across border security, checks, taxes and other forms of certifications require inside (specialist) knowledge.
+Finally, Krause Hansen (2018) connects maritime grand corruption to a much wider scale, by suggesting that it may be entangled with illegal financing of political parties and extractive operating in areas of limited statehood.

-Corruption in the Maritime Domain
+Corruption in the shipping industry

-Elements of the maritime industry like seaports and terminals have always been important areas of social and economic opportunities.
+Elements of the maritime industry such as seaports and terminals have always been important areas of social and economic opportunities.
 Ports are key strategic sectors, playing key economic, internal and international security roles for both developed and developing countries.
-The strategic importance of ports and other maritime resources have led to the industry being criticized by Maersk, a major shipping company, as “an environment where facilitation payments and extortion are common occurrences.”
+The strategic importance of ports and other maritime resources have led to the industry being criticized by Maersk, a major shipping company, as "an environment where facilitation payments and extortion are common occurrences".
 In the EU specifically, coastal regions and major sea ports have shown to present the highest risks of corruption.
 Europe's coastal borders have increasingly been subject to corruption pressure by smugglers in the past few years.
 In addition, border guards and local government officials are often involved in corruption schemes related to cross-border trade.
 Typically, in European small coastal towns, the corruption of border guards is often related to corruption in local authorities.
 Several ports in Europe have been identified by the Center for the Study of Democracy as having extreme vulnerability to corruption pressures: